-As per the new Public Health Order, we are back, to in-person gatherings with no restrictions.
+As per recent Provincial Health Orders, in-person worship services are exempt from current mandates surrounding masks and proof of vaccination against COVID-19.
 We recognize that not everyone has read the order, and you might have some questions, so here's a list of (what we imagine would be) frequently asked questions.

 Q: Is there a capacity limit?

 A: No there isn't.
 All restrictions on worship gatherings have been lifted.

 A: Yes it is...at 9:00, for kids age 0 through grade 5.
 HOWEVER - spaces are extremely limited.
 We are requiring parents to register their kids starting Wednesdays at noon.
 You can register via the event link below.
 Our limits in this department are based on volunteers.
 The more volunteers we have, the more kids we can accommodate.
 If you're able to help out, please fill out this form, and someone from our team will contact you.
 VOLUNTEER FOR CRKIDS.

 A: Short answer...no.
 You can sit wherever you like.
 That said, we need to recognize that not everyone is at the same place in their comfort level when it comes to returning to church.
 Please be considerate, and do your best to accommodate others wishes with spacing and physical contact.